ktor-doc-jp/ktor-doc-jp/clients/http-client/features/websockets.md

 ---

 This feature enables bi-directional WebSocket connections with the server.
-You can read more about it in its [dedicate WebSockets page](/clients/websockets.html).
+You can read more about it in its [dedicated WebSockets page](/clients/websockets.html).

 {% include feature.html %}